 SQL Server on Azure VMs

 The most straightforward way to deploy SQL Server in Azure is to put it on an Azure VM.
 To do so, you must have an Azure account.
-The first step is to create and size an Azure VM.
+The step is to create and size an Azure VM.
 Next, you'll need to install an OS and SQL Server on the VM and then migrate your databases to it.

 To speed up this process, Azure Marketplace has several VM images with SQL Server and either Windows Server or Linux preinstalled.
 For example, the Windows-based SQL Server 2017 image is highlighted in the Azure portal screen shown in Figure 1.

 Selecting this option enables you to quickly create a SQL Server 2017 VM running on Windows Server 2016 without needing to manually install either the OS or the database software.
 There are also images for SQL Server 2017 on Linux and the preview release of SQL Server 2019, as well as earlier versions of the database management system (DBMS).